Cheap Hotels in Chorley

 Sports and leisure

 You can explore the town on a Heritage Trail guided walk, or make the most of its leisure facilities.
-There are tennis courts in Astley Park and the Coronation Recreation Ground, and a leisure centre with two pools, a gym, table tennis, trampolines and badminton and squash courts.
+There are tennis courts in Astley Park and the Coronation Recreation Ground, and a leisure centre with two pools, a gym, SEOSITE_LEVEL_DESCRIPTION tennis, trampolines and badminton and squash courts.
 There are three golf courses close to the town - the 18-hole championship course at the Shaw Hill Hotel, another 18-hole course at Duxbury Park, and the nine-hole Yarrow Valley course.

 West Pennine Moors